 There are so many types of gin, you could be forgiven for not having tried them all.
 But what makes gin such a versatile mixer in the cocktail world comes down to its compatibility with so many other flavours and aromas.
 It’s the ideal match for most flavours, and with some experimentation, you can find the perfect way to drink your gin.
 Let’s have a look at the different types you can choose between.

 a little about red.h

-The beautiful Edwardian Post Office building in West Street, Haslemere will be completely refurbished and officially reopen in the Spring of 2019 as the hub of Redh.
+The beautiful Edwardian Post Office building in West Street, Haslemere will be completely refurbished and officially reopen soon as the hub of Redh.
 The building will be transformed to feature a bar/cafe, dedicated function area, shop and (as an added bonus) the new and upgraded Post Office counter!

 We will be selling a unique range of English drinks to taste, drink in or take away.
 To accompany your drink, there will a selection of simple yet delicious platters available as well as dishes of locally produced foods.